Theatre Development Fund: History

 In 1974, TDF Costume Collection opened, renting costumes to nonprofit and commercial productions.
 As of January 2025, TDF Costume Collection houses over 100,000 costumes and accessories providing professionally designed costumes to not-for-profit organizations at affordable prices.

 In 1979, TDF created TDF Accessibility Programs (TAP), which offers services to theatergoers with disabilities.
 The first service that was provided to deaf people was a live ASL translation of the performance of The Elephant Man in 1980.
-Since the implementation of the Americans with Disabilities Act it has expanded its programs for the disabled by assisting theatres in their compliance of the law.
+Since the implementation of the Americans with Disabilities Act it has expanded its programs for disabled people by assisting theatres in their compliance of the law.
 This includes offering open captioning, discounted seats that are closer to the stage, as well as live description of the performance (introduced in 2008) to the deaf and blind respectively.
 In 2011, the program also started providing services to adults and children on the autistic spectrum by providing autism friendly performances.

 In 1995, TDF began to offer theatrical educational programs and opportunities in the community.
 They offer an introduction class for theatre called "Introduction to Theatre", which is offered to about 10,000 high school students in New York City.
 Students receive eight workshops provided by TDF and are offered a trip to see a Broadway or Off-Broadway production.
 In 1997, TDF introduced the Wendy Wasserstein/Open Doors program, which provides select students interested in theatre the chance to see a variety of plays over the course of a year with "accomplished theatre professionals" and discuss them afterwards.
 In 2012, the program won a Tony Honor for Excellence in Theatre, from the Tony Awards.